2005 Atlantic hurricane season: Tropical Storm Delta

 Delta caused severe damage in the Canary Islands and claimed at least seven lives, including six who drowned after boats overturned; there were 12 people missing from the overturned boat.
-El Dedo de Dios, a geological feature which had been pointing towards the sky for over a millennium and an important landmark for the Canary Islands, was toppled during the storm.
-Damage throughout the Canary Islands was estimated at €312 million ($364 million 2005 US dollars).
+El Dedo de Dios (lit.
+'Finger of God'), a geological feature which had been pointing towards the sky for over a millennium and an important landmark for the Canary Islands, was toppled during the storm.
+Damage throughout the Canary Islands was estimated at €312 million (US$364 million).
 Delta also caused power outages, leaving some 200,000 people without power and forcing airports to close down.
 The remnants of Delta later moved into Morocco, bringing needed rain.